 Most federal funding provided to state and local entities under the federal Older Americans Act is specifically earmarked to particular services.
 Although all of the Older Americans Act-funded services, such as meals and transportation, are critically important, the area agencies on aging, local governments and service providers are in the best position to assess the specific needs in the local areas.
+Funding flexibility to meet local needs has been particularly important to the success of the Aging Network in Colorado in responding to the COVID-19 pandemic.

 Increased flexibility in the use of program funds would allow area agencies on aging to better meet the needs of older adults.

-Simplify rules and regulations to allow better coordination of senior services thus enabling area agencies on aging and service providers to more efficiently and effectively use federal funds to address local priorities.
+- Simplify rules and regulations to allow better coordination of senior services thus enabling area agencies on aging and service providers to more efficiently and effectively use federal funds to address local priorities.
 This could include the consolidation of certain funding categories to improve administration of the affected programs.
-For example, the Title III C-1 congregate meal and Title III C-2 home-delivered meal programs could be merged.

-- Create flexibility in state- and federally specified allotments of Older Americans Act funds allowing area agencies on aging to use regional priorities to determine funding distributions at the local level, consistent with the goals of the act. - Set required local match at 10 percent and required state match at 5 percent across all programs of the Older Americans Act.
+For example, the Title III C-1 congregate meal and Title III C-2 home-delivered meal programs could be merged. - Create flexibility in state- and federally specified allotments of Older Americans Act funds allowing area agencies on aging to use regional priorities to determine funding distributions at the local level, consistent with the goals of the act. - Set required local match at 10 percent and required state match at 5 percent across all programs of the Older Americans Act.
 Currently, required local and state funding match percentages vary widely.
 For example, state/local match for the National Family Caregiver Support Program is 25 percent, while the Nutrition and Supportive Services Programs require a 15 percent state/local match.
-In some cases, states can completely opt out of providing a state match, as with the National Family Caregiver Support Program.
+In some cases, states can completely opt out of providing a state match, as with the National Family Caregiver

+Support Program.